junxit/us-congress-bills-112/metadata.md

 - 2011-12-08 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment.
 Without written report.
 - 2011-12-08 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment.
 Without written report.
 - 2011-12-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 253.
+- 2012-03-06 — Amendment SA 1808 agreed to in Senate by Unanimous Consent.
+- 2012-03-06 — Amendment SA 1808 proposed by Senator Durbin for Senator Leahy. (consideration: CR S1431; text: CR S1431) In the nature of a substitute.
+- 2012-03-06 — Measure laid before Senate by unanimous consent. (consideration: CR S1431)
+- 2012-03-06 — Passed Senate with an amendment by Voice Vote. (text: CR S1431)
+- 2012-03-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text: CR S1431)
+- 2012-03-06 — Senate amendment agreed to: Amendment SA 1808 agreed to in Senate by Unanimous Consent.
+- 2012-03-06 — Senate amendment proposed (on the floor): Amendment SA 1808 proposed by Senator Durbin for Senator Leahy.(consideration: CR S1431; text: CR S1431)
+- 2012-03-06 — Senate amendment submitted